Construction Workers' Compensation Claims

 If you are employed by a nonprofit, such as Habitat For Humanity, you may qualify for workers' comp, but if you volunteered with the organization as many in New York do to help build homes, you are not owed these benefits from them.
 Many of these organizations require volunteers to waive the company's liability upfront before starting work.

-Why Should You Hire a Construction Workers’ Compensation Attorney?
+Why Should You Hire an NYC Construction Workers’ Compensation Attorney?

 New York workers’ compensation laws typically favor employers and their insurance companies.
 Injured workers may not fully understand their rights, or they may experience difficulties in recovering the full amount they are owed in benefits.
 They could have their claims denied or their benefits terminated.
 By working with an experienced attorney, you arm yourself with an ally who will advocate for you throughout the legal process.